BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

 - Make sure the multi-key setup itself is backed up properly, including x-pubs for all the participating keys, fingerprint and derivation.

 **Products that use this scheme**
-Few tailor-made products exist for shared wallets, but any wallet-product that supports multi-key setups can be used to initiate a shared wallet.
+Few tailor-made products exist for shared wallets, but any wallet-application that supports multi-key setups can be used to initiate a shared wallet.
 - [Revault]({{https://revault.dev}}) - in development
 - [Electrum]({{ 'https://electrum.org'}})
 - [Bluewallet]({{ 'https://bluewallet.io'}})